-Subcommittee members shall be appointed for a term of service of one-to-four years, subject to annual renewals; however, no member shall serve more than two consecutive terms of service on a subcommittee, unless approved by a DoD Appointing Authority.
-Subcommittee members, who are not full-time or permanent part- time Federal civilian officers or employees, or active duty members of the Uniformed Services, shall be appointed as experts or consultants pursuant to 5 U.S.C. § 3109 to serve as SGE members.
-Subcommittee members who are full-time or permanent part-time Federal civilian officers or employees, or active duty members of the Uniformed Services, shall be appointed as experts of the Uniformed Services, shall be appointed to 41 C.F.R. § 10-3.130(a) to serve as RGE members.
+Subcommittee members shall be appointed or designated for a term of service of one-to-four years, subject to annual renewals; however, no member shall serve more than two consecutive terms of service on a subcommittee, unless approved by a DoD Appointing Authority.
+Subcommittee members, who are not full-time or permanent part-time Federal civilian officers or employees, or active duty members of the Uniformed Services, shall be appointed as experts or consultants pursuant to 5 U.S.C. § 3109 to serve as SGE members.
+Subcommittee members who are full-time or permanent part-time Federal civilian officers or employees, or active duty members of the Uniformed Services, shall be designated pursuant to 41 C.F.R. § 10-3.130(a) to serve as RGE members.